UK student visa guide

 With nearly half a million international students arriving each year, the United Kingdom continues to be one of the most popular places to study in the world.
 The UK is home to many top-ranked universities, and it offers a welcoming, multicultural environment for students from around the world.

-If you’re planning to study in the UK, one of your most important steps is getting a UK student visa.
-This guide will walk you through everything you need to know – clearly and simply.
+If you’re planning to study in the UK, one of your most important steps is obtaining a Student visa.
+This guide explains everything you need to know in a clear and simple way.

 Learn more about studying in the UK